kyoriku/CloudShare/README.md

 * **Add Images**: Upload and view images associated with thoughts.
 * **Deploy Application**: Host the application on an EC2 instance for public access.

+## Recent Improvements
+* **Enhanced State Management**: The homepage now re-renders automatically upon submission of a new "thought", leveraging React's virtual DOM capabilities for a smoother user experience.
+Previously, users had to manually reload the page to see new submissions.
+* **Streamlined User Interface**: The image upload functionality has been integrated into the main submit button, reducing the number of steps required to complete the form.
+This change simplifies the user experience and makes the application more intuitive to use.

 ## Installation

 ### Prerequisites